danrot/master-thesis/03_implementation.md

 }
 ```

-As you can see it is not sufficient to just set the old value of the frozen
+As can be seen it is not sufficient to just set the old value of the frozen
 node.
 This can only be done if the `jcr:frozenMixinTypes` property has been
 written to it.
 If this property is not existing, all the mixin types, and
 therefore the entire `jcr:mixinTypes` property, has to be removed from the
 node.
-This is what is done in the `elseif` path here.
-If neither the frozen
+This is what is done in the `elseif` path of the previous listing.
+If
-node nor the actual node has these properties none of these changes will apply.
+neither the frozen node nor the actual node has these properties none of these
+changes will apply.

 Also the other properties have to be restored in the same way.
 That's why there
-are two loops, the next listing will show the ones for the properties on the
+are two loops.
+The next listing will show the ones for the properties on the
 frozen node.

 ```php